ONSgeo/sdg-15-1-2/README.md

 **3. Ecosystem Type (LCM15_BroadHabitat)**

 	[Land Cover Map 2015](https://www.ceh.ac.uk/services/land-cover-map-2015) (LCM2015) from UK Centre for Ecology & Hydrology (UKCEH)
+Ths data set was chosen a the most appropriate geographic dataset for representing ecosystems for the whole of the UK. in the indicator metadata, there is no definition of ecosystem and what datasets to use. ** In the future iterations of the indicator, there maybe an opportunity to use different ecosystem type datasets if more appropriate.

 **4. Region boundaries**